One Exercise Per Muscle Group?

 Probably Not Something I’d Recommend Long Term

-Starvation mode is a term that gets thrown around loosely.
-Many people believe that too little protein or too few of calories in a day will cause loss of muscle mass.
-What if I told you that it is extremely difficult to go into starvation mode until you get down to 5% body fat(10% for women)?
 Brad Pilon and John Barban have given me permission to give you access to the first 15 minutes of one of their paid recordings: “Starvation Mode”.
 Brad and John discuss surprising findings of a military study, where they purposely tried to get the soldiers to lose muscle and get into starvation mode.
 They found it took extreme conditions to reach this point.

 starvation mode